MinnPost/minnpost-nice-ride/README.md

     * (optional) For setting up web app for testing, install OpenLayers: ```cd data-processing/routino-2.2/web/www/openlayers && bash install.sh; cd -;```
     * (optional) Open ```data-processing/routino-2.2/web/www/routino/router.html``` in a browser to test some routes.
 The database was made for bicycles so that is the only type of route that will work.

+### Put Nice Ride Data in Postgres

+In order to better work with the data, we will put the Nice Ride data into a PostGIS database.

+1. Create a new database from a PostGIS template: ```createdb -U postgres -h localhost -T template_postgis minnpost_nice_ride```
+1. ```psql -U postgres -h localhost -f data-processing/create-tables.sql minnpost_nice_ride```

 ### Calculate routes